lajamie/dog-api/README.md

 This will enable two things:

 - One daily random fact posted in the channel you select.
-- A Slack slash command (`/dogfact`) to retrieve a single fact on any channel.
+- A Slack slash command (`/spaceforcefact`) to retrieve a single fact on any channel.

 If installation was successful you'll receive a welcome message :)

 ### Privacy Policy
-Dog Facts is just for fun.
-The only data retained by Dog Facts is your team webhook url (which is required to post Dog Facts messages to your Slack).
+Space Force Facts is just for fun.
+The only data retained by Space Force Facts is your team webhook url (which is required to post Space Force Facts messages to your Slack).
 Otherwise, no data is kept.

 For questions or support, please email me or contact directly through Instagram.